pankajkarman/Artifical-Intelligence-Projects/README.md

 # Artifical-Intelligence-Projects
-Projects are written from scratch in python.
+Written from scratch in python.